IBM-Cloud/ansible-collection-ibm/docs/ibm_function_action_info.rst

     None

+  publish (False, bool, None)
+    Action visibilty.

+  version (False, str, None)
+    Semantic version of the item.

+  annotations (False, str, None)
+    All annotations set on action by user and those set by the IBM Cloud Function backend/API.

   ibmcloud_api_key (True, any, None)
     The API Key used for authentification.
 This can also be provided via the environment variable 'IC_API_KEY'.

   ibmcloud_region (False, any, us-south)
     Denotes which IBM Cloud region to connect to

+  ibmcloud_zone (False, any, None)
+    Denotes which IBM Cloud zone to connect to in multizone environment.
+This can also be provided via the environmental variable 'IC_ZONE'.